AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 1. Select any topic link to open it in the Editor for editing.

     You can open multiple topics in the editor and each topic is opened in a new tab in the editor.
 Even if your DITA map contains sub-maps, topics from the sub-maps are also opened in a new tab for editing.
-If you want to view the topics under a sub-map, you can click and expand the sub-map.
+If you want to view the topics under a sub-map, you can select and expand the sub-map.

     ![](images/web-editor-multiple-topics.png){width="800" align="left"}

-    If you select a map file, the map is opened in a new tab of the web browser.
+    If you select a map file, the map is opened in a new tab of the Editor.

 1. Once you have finished editing the topics, you can do the following: